AitZak/Conference-Manager/README.md

+## Conference Manager
+Vote for conferences and present conferences that will be voted by the community.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.